leviizu/ETL-DataScience-API-Projects/README.md

 ## Deliverables:

 ### Tableau Dashboard:
-The processed data is loaded into a csv file and imported into Tableau where viz are created to compare price to rent ratios across streets, types, districts et
+The processed data is loaded into a csv file and imported into Tableau where solutions that classify jobs depending if they are below or above the local average.
+Click to access dashboard: https://public.tableau.com/app/profile/levy.shemtov/viz/GlassdorDataScienceJobsCompensationComparisoninTheUS/Dashboard1

 ### Jupter Notebook: